saraivais/solar-system/README.md

 ### Description
 This project was developed in April 2022, as part of the Front-end module at Trybe.
-The objective of Solar System was to create a landing page containing all planets and known missions, using React components.
+The objective of Solar System was to create a landing page containing all planets and known missions to these planets, using React components.

 ### Technologies and Tools
 Solar System was developed using React and CSS.